 Different shipping lanes will also affect pricing.
 For example, if you are shipping a container from Shanghai, China to the U.S., it is likely to cost you double to ship to an east coast port versus a west coast port like Los Angeles/Long Beach.

 Most goods can be shipped as FAK freight one way or another.
-Even perishable goods can be shipped in reefer containers if the company offers the option.
+Even perishable goods can be shipped in reefer containers if a carrier offers the option.

 Different carriers may have more specific regulations to qualify.
 For instance, they may require all goods to be within a specific weight or density range.
 If the load is too uneven, pricing may not be fair to one party or another.